-Ikura Cave is easily accessible by train and bus from JR Okayama Station.
+Ikura Cave is easily accessible by train and bus from Okayama Station.

 The cave is massive.
 Its entrance is 240 meters up the limestone cliffs of the mountainside.
 Its corridors stretch and wind for 1,200 meters and in some places its ceiling is as high as 90 meters.
 The cave's stalactites and other features are lit to bring out their detail and create a mysterious atmosphere.

-Throughout the caverns, signs indicate the names of the various unique rock formations and pools, some of which are quite bizarre.
-There is a 50-meter waterfall inside the cave and a particularly strange formation known as "Jellyfish Rock."
+Throughout the caverns, signs indicate the names of the various unique rock formations and pools.
+Inside the cave, there is a 50-meter waterfall and a particularly strange formation known as "Jellyfish Rock."

-A particularly good time to visit the cave is the summer, because it has a constant cool temperature of 15°C all year round.
+Summer is a particularly good time to visit the cave because it has a constant cool temperature of 15 degrees Celsius year-round.

 As most people visit this rural destination by car, there is plenty of parking available.
-Near the entrance to the cave are some shops offering souvenirs and places to eat that feature local cuisine.
+Near the entrance to the cave are some shops offering souvenirs and cafes featuring local cuisine.

 Village people named the ledge Arisabuchi, and built a shrine to honor Arisa.
 She is now worshiped as a god of marriage and a guardian angel for lovers.

 The main reason it's best to visit Ikura Cave by car is that you can then make the quick trip to Makido Cave, another must-see spot nearby.